zefhemel/matterless/samples/matterless-bot.md

   matterless-bot" bot.
 * `config:team`: Name of the team for the bot to join
 * `config:root_token`: Matterless root token
+* `config:allowed_users`: list of usernames who are allowed to create matterless apps

 # import